LudovicRousseau/CCID/README.md

    - honor DESTDIR in install rules (closes [ #300110 ]).
 Thanks to
       Ville Skyttä for the patch.
-   - src/ccid.c: do not switch the GemPC Key and GemPC Twin in APDU mode since it also swicth in EMV mode and may not work with non EMV cards
+   - src/ccid.c: do not switch the GemPC Key and GemPC Twin in APDU mode since it also switch in EMV mode and may not work with non EMV cards
    - src/ccid_serial.c: complete reimplementation of the Twin serial protocol using a finite state automata (code much simpler)